 For students attending Loyola's John Felice Rome Center, the Loyola Vietnam Center in Ho Chi Minh City, a Loyola exchange, or select Jesuit provider programs (see OIP website) all assistance is transferable to the student abroad program, with the exception of Federal Work-Study.
 For programs with reduced tuition, Loyola aid will be prorated to cover the same percentage.
 Students attending all other affiliates (such as API, IES, SIT, USAC, see OIP website for complete list) may receive State or Federal grants or loans as part of their financial aid award, but not institutional awards.

 For a list of Loyola exchange programs, visit: www.luc.edu/studyabroad.
 All financial aid processing must be completed before your departure.
 Financial aid processing includes: signing all promissory notes, completing online entrance loan counseling, and enrolling in Direct Deposit for refund processing.
-To review the status of your financial aid, review your to-do list in LOCUS: www.luc.edu/locus.
+To review the status of your financial aid, review your to-do list within the Tasks tile in LOCUS: www.luc.edu/locus.

 Visiting Students to the John Felice Rome Center and The Vietnam Center